El Celler de Can Roca returns to top as World's Best Restaurant

 Other notable winners include Helene Darroze at her eponymous Paris restaurant and at the Connaught in London, named the World's Best female chef, and French chef Daniel Boulud, best known for the New York-based Daniel, who picked up this year's Lifetime Achievement Award.

-The awards, now in their 14th edition, have become a coveted honor for high-end restaurants around the world, rivaling the longstanding Michelin guides.
+The awards, now in their 14th edition, have become a coveted honour for high-end restaurants around the world, rivalling the longstanding Michelin guides.

 But this year's ceremony arrived amid recent criticism over its voting process.

-The list, organized by trade publication Restaurant magazine since 2002, is based on the personal experiences of more than 1,000 chefs, restaurateurs and food experts, rather than according to a pre-determined criteria.
+The list, organised by trade publication Restaurant magazine since 2002, is based on the personal experiences of more than 1,000 chefs, restaurateurs and food experts, rather than according to a pre-determined criteria.

-A French group called Occupy 50 Best launched a petition in protest, accusing organizers of sexism, bias and a lack of transparency in the judging system.
+A French group called Occupy 50 Best launched a petition in protest, accusing organisers of sexism, bias and a lack of transparency in the judging system.

-Ahead of the countdown, Group Editor William Drew said that organizers had brought in consultancy firm Deloitte this year as an independent adjudicator to oversee the voting process.
+Ahead of the countdown, Group Editor William Drew said that organisers had brought in consultancy firm Deloitte this year as an independent adjudicator to oversee the voting process.